Matataki

-Matataki (瞬) is a 2010 Japanese film directed by Itsumichi Isomura.
+Matataki (瞬), also known as Piecing Me Back Together, is a 2010 Japanese drama film directed by Itsumichi Isomura.

 Plot

-Izumi (played by Keiko Kitagawa) loses her boyfriend Junichi Masaki Okada in a fatal motorcycle accident.
-As a result of the shock, she suffers recurring nightmares, depression and post traumatic stress disorder, as well as losing her memory from the time of the accident.
+Izumi (Keiko Kitagawa) loses her boyfriend Junichi (Masaki Okada) in a fatal motorcycle accident.
+As a result of the shock, she suffers recurring nightmares, depression and post-traumatic stress disorder, as well as losing her memory from the time of the accident.
 A lawyer named Makiko (Nene Otsuka) helps Izumi to remember the final time her boyfriend was alive.